 Soften Jawline and Chin

-It’s not just the face that can benefit from Botox but the jawline and chin.
+It’s not just the face that can benefit from botulinum toxin but the jawline and chin.
 As we age, the muscles in the chin can become overactive.
 This can create a dimpled appearance.
-Botox can help to relax the muscles in the chin and smooth out a dimpled look.
+Botulinum toxin can help to relax the muscles in the chin and smooth out a dimpled look.
 You can also smooth out the appearance of wrinkles on the jaw and soften the jawline.

 Are the Results Permanent?

 Botulinum toxin is not permanent.
 The results usually last between 3-4 months.
 However, there will be some patients whose results last up to 6 months and those who notice the results fading in 2 months.